KeunsooHeo/Hashtag_Seoul_app/README.md

 created by team Seosomnuri
 team members : \*Keunsoo Heo, \*soyoung pyo, \*soyeon kim
-\*Information, Communications and Electronic Engineering of The Catholic Unin. of Korea
+\*Information, Communications and Electronic Engineering of The Catholic Univ. of Korea